Breakfast: hot breakfast made only on weekends

 To set and use the alarm clock/dock in your room:

-There is a usb charging port on the back of the clock.
+There is a USB charging port on the back of the clock.
 Use it to top-off your phone or tablet.

-The clock has bluetooth functionality but, unfortunately, all of Timber Post's room clocks use the exact same bluetooth ID.
+The clock has bluetooth functionality, but unfortunately, all of Timber Post's room clocks use the exact same bluetooth ID.
 This opens up the possibilty of connecting to a speaker in someone else's room.
 The most reliable way of connecting your device is via the audio cable.
-If you still wish to try bluetooth, briefly unplug the clock from the wall and plug it back in (dont worry, you will NOT have to reset the time).
+If you still wish to try bluetooth, briefly unplug the clock from the wall and plug it back in (don't worry, you will NOT have to reset the time).
 After you hear the tone, look for SB1010 on your device's bluetooth list.

 To program the room safe user code:

-Open the door, the battery cover on the back of the door has a small hole.
+Open the door.
+The battery cover on the back of the door has a small hole.

 Stick a small item through the hole (there may be an object left inside the safe or use a pen) and press the key button inside the battery compartment.
-If you can not press the button, remove the battery compartment cover for better access.
+If you cannot press the button, remove the battery compartment cover for better access.